oneapi-src/oneTBB/rfcs/README.md

 # oneTBB Design Documents/RFCs

-The purpose of the RFC process is to communicate the intent to make library-wide changes, get feedback prior to the actual implementation, increase the transparency on why and how decisions are made, and improve the alignment between different teams involved in oneTBB development.
+The RFC process intends to:

+- Communicate library-wide changes
+- Collect feedback before implementation
+- Increase transparency in decision-making
+- Align different teams involved in oneTBB development

-This directory contains design documents (RFCs) approved for implementation in oneTBB.
+This directory contains design documents (RFCs) approved or rejected for implementation in oneTBB.

 The possible RFC states are: